 While safe for humans to eat, milk thistle is considered toxic to livestock, which is bad, as it often grows in pastures and is hard to get rid of.
-It is also not native to North America and considered highly invasive.
+It is also not native to North America and is considered highly invasive.

-For this reason, you should really think twice before planting milk thistle in your garden, and check with your local government to see if it is even legal.
+For this reason, you should really think twice before planting milk thistle in your garden and check with your local government to see if it is even legal.